xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

-Using the algorithm described below, flox will **automatically** set `method="cohorts"` for this dataset unless specified, yielding a 5X decrease in memory need, and 2X longer in time
+Using the algorithm described below, flox will **automatically** set `method="cohorts"` for this dataset unless specified, yielding a 5X decrease in memory used and a 2X increase in runtime.
+Read on to figure out how!

 <img src='/posts/flox-smart/mem.png' alt='Memory usage' width='60%' />